 - Fresh herbs for garnish (parsley, thyme, or sage leaves)

-Should I Roast or Boil Sweet Potatoes?
+Should I Roast, Steam, or Boil the Sweet Potatoes?

-- Scrub the sweet potatoes and pat dry.
-Cut the potatoes into quarters, lengthwise.
-Place the potatoes on a parchment-lined baking sheet.
-Brush with olive oil.
-Season with a little salt.
+- Place the potatoes on a parchment-lined baking sheet, cut side up.
+Brush with olive oil and sprinkle with a little salt.
+Then flip them cut side down.

 - Place a steamer basket in a large pot.
 Add some water to the pot, making sure it doesn't touch the bottom of the steamer basket when it's inserted.